vialink/viacrypt/README.md

 Quick Start
 -----------

-Assuming you have `nodejs` and global `grunt-cli` and just cloned the project.
+Assuming you have `node.js` and `grunt-cli` and just cloned the project.

 Development: